Volunteer fire department: United States

 Firefighters typically progress through formal Fire Fighter I and Fire Fighter II training in accordance with national standards.

 Specialty training can include wildland firefighting, technical rescue, swift water rescue, hazardous materials response, vehicle extrication, FAST team, fire instructor, fire officer, and others.

+Germany

+In order to become an on-call member of a volunteer fire department in Germany, the Truppmann Teil 1 training is required.
+The Truppmann Teil 1 is a 70-hour training module that covers basic firefighting skills such as responsibilities/duties, hydrants, setting up a hose line, extinguishing, technical assistance, ladder rescue, first aid, and more.
+This is often followed by the Truppmann Teil 2, which is a continual 2 year period of training (with a minimum of 80 hours) generally provided by the fire department.
+Additional training is also available following Truppmann Teil 1, such as radio operator training (Sprechfunkerausbildung) and SCBA training (Atemschutzausbildung), the former taking 16 hours and the latter taking 25 hours.
+These trainings open up the ability for additional training to take on a leadership role.

 Open house

 A VFD may hold an "open house" at their station.
 The event serves many purposes including demonstration, training, drill, fundraising, and recruitment.
 There is no particular format for the VFD open house.
 It can be formal or informal.
 The goal is to get public involvement in the VFD efforts.
 It is recommended that the open house should include demonstrations of equipment and show and tell.
 This allows the public to understand how the volunteers are organized in their local community and it is used as a public relations tool.
 The combination of demonstrations and drills allows the public and prospective volunteers to see volunteer firefighters in action while they are participating in the practices.